greywolf001au/termhelper/README.md

-      settings       date_format       0                    Sets the format to use for dates settings       date_splitter     '-'                  Sets the default date splitter (for prompt) settings       locale            'default'            Sets the language locale (See locale folder for supported locale files)
+      settings       date_format       0                    Sets the format to use for dates settings       date_splitter     '-'                  Sets the default date splitter (for prompt) settings       locale            'default'            Sets the language locale (See locale folder for supported locale files) settings       processing        true                 Turns on or off key and line processing (false will stop all commands from being processed)
     ---------------------------------------------------------------------------------------------------
       log            path              ''                   Set the path for storing logs log            dir_mode          '0775'               Use mode when creating paths